christospi/christospi/README.md

 Currently working [@On] as a Software Engineer on the Product Core team.

 Former member of:
-- [@skroutz] Part of the awesome Search team 🔍 shaping users' search and discovery experience.
+- [@skroutz] Part of the awesome Search team 🔍 shaping users' search and discovery experience
 - [@AI-team-UoA] Research Group 🤖

 [@skroutz]: https://skroutz.gr